-Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$\frac{\\$2,050,822}{\$}\$ Section (a)(2): \$\frac{\\$204,259}{\$}\$ Section (a)(3): \$\frac{\\$0}{\$}\$ Final Report? □
+Total Amount of Funds Awarded:

+Section (a)(1) Institutional Portion:

+\$8,879,684

+Section (a)(2):

+\$574,209

+Section (a)(3):

+\$0

+Final Report?

 Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.
-1 \$ 0 \$ 0 \$ 0 Providing reimbursements for tuition, housing, room and board, or other fee refunds. \$ 639,413 \$ 0 \$ 0 Room and board reimbursement for Housing students impacted in Spring 2020 Providing tuition discounts. \$ 0 \$ 0 Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$ 0 \$ 0 \$ 0 Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment. \$ 0 \$ 0 \$ 0 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions. \$ 0 \$ 0 \$ 0 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing. \$ 0 \$ 0 \$ 0 Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations. \$ 0 \$ 0 \$ 0 Campus safety and operations.
-2 \$ 85,410 \$0 \$0 PPE, Sanitization, safety equipment in classrooms
+1 \$0 \$0 \$0 Providing reimbursements for tuition, housing, room and board, or other fee refunds. \$0 \$0 \$0 Providing tuition discounts. \$0 \$0 Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$0 \$0 \$0 Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment. \$0 \$0 \$0 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions. \$0 \$0 \$0 Subsidizing food service to reduce density in eating facilities, to provide pre- packaged meals, or to add hours to food service operations to accommodate social distancing. \$3,696 \$0 \$0 Food purchases Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations. \$0 \$0 \$0

-1To support any element of the cost of attendance (as defined under Section 472 of the Higher Education Act of 1965, as amended (HEA)) per Section 18004(c) of the CARES Act and the Interim Final Rule published in the Federal Register on June 17, 2020 (85 FR 36494).
+1 To support any element of the cost of attendance (as defined under Section 472 of the Higher Education Act of 1965, as amended (HEA)) per Section 18004(c) of the CARES Act and the Interim Final Rule published in the Federal Register on June 17, 2020 (85 FR 36494).
 Community Colleges in California, all public institutions in Washington State, and all institutions in Massachusetts have different requirements due to recent U.S. District Court actions.
 Please discuss with legal counsel.
 HEERF litigation updates can be found here.
-1 Including costs or expenses related to the disinfecting and cleaning of dorms and other campus facilities, purchases of personal protective equipment (PPE), purchases of cleaning supplies, adding personnel to increase the frequency of cleaning, the reconfiguration of facilities to promote social distancing, etc.